vapor/docs/docs/basics/logging.md

 vapor run serve
 ```

-Both of these can be done in Xcode by editing the `Run` scheme.
+Both of these can be done in Xcode by editing the `App` scheme.

 ## Configuration